 Dezeen promotion: Dezeen are in Berlin this week for new design fair Qubique - read on for details of special events at the former Tempelhof airport until 29 October.

-Qubique features a Dezeen Web Station designed by Neulant van Exel where you can relax and browse the internet; and a bookshop where you can buy our new book, Dezeen Book of Ideas.
+Qubique features a Dezeen Web Station designed by Neulant van Exel where you can relax and browse the internet.
 Dezeen are also co-hosting a party with Red, the association of Spanish design companies, in Berlin on Friday - read more details and get your invitation here.

 Entry is free throughout to trade professionals and visitors can gain access on 28 and 29 October for €14.50 for a day ticket or €18.50 for a two-day pass – register here.